joemoose/psiops/README.md

 ## License

-**PsiOps** by [Zachary Taylor](https://zacharytaylor.itch.io) is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+**PsiOps** by [Zachary Taylor](https://zacharytaylor.itch.io) is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/)..

 You are free to copy, share, and modify this material for noncommercial use, provided you give appropriate credit and license any adaptations under the same terms.